 I am a doctoral candidate in Sociology at the University of Wisconsin-Madison.
+Broadly, I draw from and contribute to discussions in political sociology, economic sociology, and urban sociology.
 My research lies at the intersection of place-making, homeownership, rights to urban space, and urban inequality.
 I investigate how neighborhoods are produced, how communities understand and enact rights to urban space, and how these processes function to generate, maintain, or moderate neighborhood inequality.
-My research has been funded by the National Science Foundation, the Institute for Regional and International Studies, the Department of Community and Environmental Sociology, and the Fulbright-Hays Program.
+I use a mix of ethnographic/interview methods, historical-comparative methods, and quantitative spatial analysis in my research.